 - Additionally, the increasing urbanization and increasing middle class are making it more affordable for the individuals to have medications and drugs which has led to higher demand for medication.

 B) Public Relations In Pharma Industry: A Nightmare

-- Issues pertaining to the rise in drug prices, public perception, opioid crisis, and not to mention declining ROI in the sector are few of the several challenges in this sector.
+- Issues pertaining to the rise in drug prices, public perception, the opioid crisis, and not to mention declining ROI in the sector are a few of the several challenges in this sector.

-- In order to curb the ever-increasing drugs development cost, these players are mining out various manufacturing strategies for effective operational management.
+- In order to curb the ever-increasing drug development cost, these players are mining out various manufacturing strategies for effective operational management.